Trying Godot Engine Again

-It’s about 10 years I discovered Unity and felt in love.
-The editor was great but I really liked programming in C#.
-I allowed me to both organize and creative.
+It’s about 10 years since I discovered Unity and fell in love.
+The editor was great, but I liked programming in C#.
+It allowed me to be both organized and creative.

-Despite being the among the top 2 suites in the world, I’m increasingly annoyed by them.
-It became a huge spyware, heavy and the full of annoyances.
-Beside being super expensive (for Brazilian standards), the pricing model is much less indie-friendly than it’s nemesis, Epic’s Unreal Engine.
-Users pay upfront instead paying royalties of their own success.
+Despite being among the top 2 suites in the world, I’m increasingly annoyed by them.
+It became big spyware, heavy and full of annoyances.
+In addition to being super expensive (for Brazilian standards), the pricing model is much less indie-friendly than its nemesis, Epic’s Unreal Engine.
+Users pay upfront instead of paying royalties for their success.

 Time to explore new grounds!
-In fact, I try new stuff all the time.
-It’s time to land in new grounds!
+To be honest, I try new stuff all the time.
+It’s time to land on new grounds!
 Some criteria to consider:

 Then I read an article about creating data assets in Godot.
 It used C#.
 It was not a trick or complex.
-Pretty straight forward.
+Pretty straightforward.
 I decided to try it again.
-Less then 100 mb later, with no need to install or register, I started my -again- first project.
-The goal was to load data from a asset created using C# code, just like a ScriptableObject in Unity.
+Less than 100 Mb later, with no need to install or register, I started my -again- the first project.
+The goal was to load data from an asset created using C# code, just like a ScriptableObject in Unity.
 The test was a success.

 So it’s time to try to create a full prototype game!
-I’m planning to joining one of the several jams they organize to motivate myself to finish.
-No prizes involved, just challenge.
-Things to explore in order to be conformable with:
+I’m planning to join one of the several jams they organize to motivate myself to finish.
+No prizes are involved, just for the challenge.
+Things to explore to be conformable with:

 Another idea is to recreate an old game of mine: PICubic.
 It was not commercially released, so it might be a good way to learn and expect results.